CVE-2025-68875 Overview

 Immediate Actions Required

-- Deactivate and remove the Flaming Password Reset plugin (flaming-password-reset) immediately if no patch is available
+- Deactivate and remove the Flaming Password Reset plugin if a patched version is not available for your environment.

 Patch Information